 The results you document from your sales calls can help you rework your product messaging and customer journey to accurately reflect keywords that your prospective customers use (and used) to find your solution.

 At the same time, you may find salespeople are veering away from the sales ‘script’ they initially trained with, yet are getting great results.

 Your salespeople are in touch with your customers probably more regularly than anyone else in the business.
 They’ll have unintentionally adapted their script to sell better—learn from them and those keywords or phrases they find successful.

 Find out what your competitors are bidding on and those keywords they deem as valuable for generating conversions.
 Spyfu is an incredibly in-depth tool that allows you to see your competitor’s keywords.

 In Spyfu, you’ll be able to:

-As you can imagine, this keyword research can do a lot for your business.
-The data will not only give keyword insight you can use in your PPC strategy, it will also help to keep your content fresh.
+As you can imagine, this keyword research can do a lot for your B2B SaaS business.
+The data will not only give keyword insight you can use in your PPC strategy, but it will also help to keep your content fresh with organic keyword data.
 By getting an insight into competitors’ old content, you can steer clear of it and continue to deliver unique content to prospects.

 Switch moments here can mean one of two things:

 How did your users complete their job before using a SaaS product?
 For example, if your ideal customer is an accountant, perhaps they were doing everything in Excel.
 Or maybe if your product allows e-signatures on legal documents, your customers were still sending out documents by tracked mail and requiring physical signatures.
 Those were the days!